- We advise you to exercise a high degree of caution in Sri Lanka at this time because of the unpredictable security environment.

 Safety and security

 Conventional conflict between the Government of Sri Lanka and the Liberation Tigers of Tamil Eelam (LTTE) in the north of the country ended in May 2009 with the military defeat of the LTTE.
-No terrorist attacks have occurred since then, however, the possibility of isolated attacks remains.
-You should avoid military and government installations, which have been the most common targets for previous attacks.
-Attacks also occurred in the past against infrastructure, in markets and on public transport.
+No terrorist attacks have occurred since then.

 Civil unrest/political tension

-We advise you to exercise a high degree of caution in Sri Lanka at this time because of the risk of politically motivated violence.
+We advise you to exercise a high degree of caution in Sri Lanka at this time because of the unpredictable security environment.
 Australians could inadvertently become victims of violence directed at others.
 You should pay close attention to your personal security and monitor the media and other local information sources for information about possible new safety or security risks.

 On 25 August 2011, the Sri Lanka government announced it would not extend the state of emergency, which had been in place almost constantly since 1971.
 The state of emergency lapsed on 31 August 2011, with the removal of emergency regulations.
 However, new regulations have been introduced under the Prevention of Terrorism Act which replaced several provisions of the emergency regulations.